openeuropa/drupal-site-template/README.md

 ## Create the project

-The project is built using [Composer create-project](https://getcomposer.org/doc/03-cli.md#create-project) This is the equivalent of doing a git clone followed by a composer install.
+The project is built using [Composer create-project](https://getcomposer.org/doc/03-cli.md#create-project).
+This is the equivalent of doing a `git clone` followed by a `composer install`.

 One does not need to be in this repository in order to use the `composer create-project` command.
 The project can be created using the following command: